 C. Counting of Ballots

 The nomination Committee shall tally and announce results of ballots.
 The results shall be

 D. In Case of Ties

 The nominating committee shall vote by secret ballot.

 Section 1.
 Officers

-The officers shall be members of the Board and shall include a President, Vice President, Treasurer, and Secretary, all of whom shall be elected by the Board for one-year terms.
+The officers shall be members of the Board and shall include a President, Vice-President, Treasurer, and Secretary.
+The President, Vice-President, Treasurer, and Secretary shall be elected by the Board annually.

 Section 2.
 President

 The President shall be the Chief Executive Officer of the organization and President of the Board.
 He/she shall preside at all meetings of the Chamber and of the Board and shall appoint, with the Board's ratification, all committees unless otherwise provided for in the bylaws.